-These 5 areas make for 1, very intensive, yet extremely fun day hike, about 8 miles in total and most of these locations are places you won’t see see too many people on, especially on weekdays because there aren’t know about.
+3) These 5 areas make for 1, very intensive, yet extremely fun day hike, about 8 miles in total and most of these locations are places you won’t see too many people on, especially on weekdays because many of them aren’t known about.

 This is because after that time, it gets pretty cold up in the mountains and you’re probably going to be quite tired, by which time I will recommend a very delicious restaurant to you below.

-Here are 5 things you will be doing in one or more of these areas:
+Here are 5 things you will be doing in one or more of these areas in the Catskills:

 Now with cliff jumps, also comes hiking through water and rocks.
 Some of the hikes will not be dry at all.
 You’re going to be going through water, getting wet, coming back out, drying up, continuing the hike, going back into the water and even swimming through this place:

 Hopping rocks can be risky, but here you’ll have plenty of options to do this.

 While I don’t recommend you go full Parkour crazy here and go for flips, it will make for some crazy fun jumps and adventures.
 So be careful here, take your time with the hopping around and you should be fine.